 The ability to view all aspects of the transportation process under one dashboard allows businesses to monitor, organise and manage the shipment process in the most productive way possible, helping you to save both time and money.

 A TMS allows warehouses to locate the right carrier for your shipping needs, quickly identify the most efficient route with real-time tracking, taking away the stress of the entire transportation process.
 Automated processes and lack of human intervention also reduce potential risks in order and shipment errors.

 The ability to track the entire shipment process allows businesses to be aware of any delays, with regular alerts, ensuring you are kept informed from the moment items are shipped to customer delivery.

 With a TMS able to provide accurate reporting, businesses can review productivity within the transportation process, helping you to make informed business decisions in the future.

 With access to real-time data, businesses can inform their customers of any potential shipping delays, keeping them informed and updated throughout the duration of the shipping journey.

 How is a TMS different from a warehouse management system?

 Each of these systems provides different functions but can ensure maximum efficiency when used in conjunction with another.

 A WMS solely tracks and manages movements within the warehouse such as inventory management, picking and packing.

-An ERP system is a piece of software which integrates a variety of business processes, including accounting and human resources.
+An ERP system is a piece of software that integrates a variety of business processes, including accounting and human resources.